MuhammadSaqib141/Training/Bash/README.md

   - `palindrome.sh`: A script to check if a given string is a palindrome.

 - `Assignment2/`
-  - `Question1.sh`:  // displays cpu memory and disk
+  - `Question1.sh`:  It displays cpu memory and disk